mueslo/pythonBits/README.md

 * Generate complete submission, use supplied torrent file and tags: `pythonbits -b -u torrentfile <torrentfile> -u tags "whatever,tags.you.like" <path>`

 In case the media title and type cannot be guessed from the path alone, you can explicitly specify them, e.g. `pythonbits <path> "Doctor Who (2005) S06"`or `pythonbits <path> -c movie`.

+You can increase the verbosity of log messages printed to the screen by appending `-v`.
+This would print `INFO` messages.
+To print `DEBUG` messages, append twice, i.e. `-vv`.

 You can also import pythonbits to use in your own Python projects.
 For reference on how to best use it, take a look at `__main__.py`.
 Once you have created an appropriate `Submission` instance `s`, you can access any desired feature, for example `s['title']`, `s['tags']` or `s['cover']`.